Birth: 13 Feb 1885

 Mother: Frances Alberta Wheelock

-Spouse: Lucinda Wheelock
+Partner: Lucinda Wheelock

 Mormon Archives submitted by, Zufelt, Pluma D.: Waite, M.W.
 Wheelock Family of Calais, Vermont, p.
 33HOME INDEX